andrewgodbout/e-receipt-android/Proposal.md

 3. A user can check the items purchased and the price associated with each product.

-4. A user can organize a budget based on his past month/year purchases (aimed at students to create a budget).
+4. A user can organize a budget based on his past month/year purchases through a "create budget" button that will calculate monthly expense and display them in a graph (aimed at students to create a budget).

 ### Dependencies

 1. Currently the receipts will be keep store at the phone or in a json format url but depending on time we might store it in an array on the phone

+2. Depending on time limitations, we might use a pie chart graph to display monthly spendings over a period of ~ 6 months.

 ### Potential Contributions of Members